Four Reasons your doctor might request an ECG

 3. Monitor heart health

-ECGs are also commonly used to monitor patients who have a history of heart disease or who are at risk of developing it.
-This includes individuals with high blood pressure, high cholesterol, or a family history of heart disease.
-By monitoring the heart’s electrical activity over time, doctors can identify changes or abnormalities that may indicate a need for further evaluation or treatment.
+Electrocardiograms (ECGs) are also routinely used to monitor the heart health of individuals who have a history of heart disease or are considered at high risk of developing it.
+This includes patients with conditions such as high blood pressure, high cholesterol, diabetes, or those with a family history of cardiovascular disease.
+Regular ECG testing allows doctors to track the heart’s electrical activity over time, making it easier to detect subtle changes or emerging abnormalities that might not yet be causing symptoms.

 4. Check medications